Indeed Vivaldi

 }

-/* Change the background of ONLY the active/focused tab */
+/* Change the background of ONLY the active/focused tab to Orange */

 .tab.active {